duterte/Clone-Project-Proxy/README.md

+### Installation Instruction

+- requires NodeJS version 12+
+- open OS terminal or console
+- install npm packages by running `npm install` command in the terminal
+- then start the server by `node .`

 ### TASK

 - [ ] Check auth of an incoming request.
 Every access attempt (both successful and not successful) should be logged (log params and username from provided credentials).